 Now the attention is shifting to EDM through a feature length documentary called Underplayed.
 The documentary contains interviews with women and many of their male allies working in all parts of the industry like artists, sound engineers, journalists and producers.
 It highlights all the progress still left to be made in the electronic music industry.

 To showcase the start disparity among genders here are some stats.
 According to the documentary’s website, in 2019 only 5% of the Top 100 DJs were women.
 A study conducted by the USC Annenberg Inclusion Initiative less than 3% of women made up the technical and production roles and only 21.7% of electronic music artist identified as female.

-Alison Wonderland, NERVO, TOKiMONSTA, REZZ along with Tygapaw, Sherelle, Nightwave and Louisahh are all featured in this 85-minute documentary and through their stories making it clear that gender bias is inescapable.
+Alison Wonderland, NERVO, TOKiMONSTA, REZZ along with Tygapaw, Sherelle, Nightwave and Louisahh are all featured in this 85-minute documentary.
+Each and every one of their stories leave us with the same conclusion: that gender bias is inescapable.